crismariudenis/DotsAi/README.md

 # DotsAi

-This project was my first attempt to use Neural Networks using an evolution algorithm.
+My first attempt at using an  Neural Networks with an evolution algorithm.

 ## Game Rules
 ```text